OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter02-06-Passwords.md

 for your neighborhood parents newsletter that you use on a sewing forum.

-Lead a brief brainstorming exercise with participants to come up with different “classes” of accounts where reusing a password might be ok, so that they can think about the different security properties of those accounts in a concrete way.
+Lead a brief brainstorming exercise with participants to come up with different "classes" of accounts where reusing a password might be ok, so that they can think about the different security properties of those accounts in a concrete way.
 Some categories that they might come up with
 are: online shopping, games, discussion forums, commenting accounts on